Wedding Day Timeline: Wedding Party Group Transport Solutions and Schedule

 Shuttle Timing Between Venues

 Efficient shuttle coordination between venues is the backbone of a seamless multi-location wedding.
-When planning your shuttle frequency, determine how many guests need transportation and calculate the travel time between locations using mapping tools.
+When planning your shuttle frequency, determine the number of guests who require transportation and calculate the travel time between locations using mapping tools.
 Add 10-15 minutes of buffer time to account for unexpected delays.
 Transition times can heavily impact the success of your wedding day flow.

-Consider venue proximity when establishing your shuttle schedule.
-If you're working with multiple venues, ensure shuttles can transport at least half your guests at any time.
-Plan for staggered departures at 30-minute intervals, allowing drivers sufficient time for round trips.
+Consider the proximity of the venue when establishing your shuttle schedule.
+If you're working with multiple venues, ensure that shuttles can transport at least half of your guests at any given time.
+Plan for staggered departures at 30-minute intervals, allowing drivers sufficient time for a round-trip.
 You'll want to coordinate these times precisely with your ceremony and reception timeline.

 Create a detailed transport schedule that accommodates your guests' varying needs.
 Factor in early departures for elderly guests or those with children while also accommodating late-night revellers.